canonical/react-components/HACKING.md

 }
 ```

-_**Note:** Before pushing changes to `@canonical/react-components`, don't forget to change the miss-matched versions of deependencies in `react-components` to the ones before the change._
+_**Note:** Before pushing changes to `@canonical/react-components`, don't forget to change the mismatched versions of dependencies in `react-components` to the ones before the change._

 ## Using with another project that runs on an older version of yarn